willis7/sionwilliams_com/content/posts/2022-09-08-backstage-lv.md

 {{< figure src="/img/image_1662632322371_0.png" alt="backstage tech radar">}}

-Service Now is an expensive tool to license.
+ServiceNow is an expensive tool to license.
 We can't give everyone a licence as it is too costly.
 However, within the terms of use, it is possible to use the API to pull some high-level data out.
-In the image above, you see a plugin we created in Backstage to pull high-level stats directly from Service Now.
+In the image above, you see a plugin we created in Backstage to pull high-level stats directly from ServiceNow.
 I have omitted data for company confidentiality, but you get the gist.

 ## Conclusion
 Backstage is a feature-rich platform that dramatically improves my organisation's developer experience.
 While our usage is still lightweight, we have already seen productivity gains.
 I must admit, our use didn't justify adopting a platform, which Backstage is, but I am glad we did.
 The more we integrate our tools, such as Github, SonarCloud etc., the more value we unlock.
 We will soon incorporate our Cloud Cost Management into Backstage, but you will have to wait for a follow-up blog entry for the details on that one.